MerijnvanEijk/venus-os_dbus-mqtt-grid/README.md

 # dbus-mqtt-grid - Emulates a physical Grid/Genset/AC Load Meter from MQTT data

-<small>GitHub repository: [mr-manuel/venus-os_dbus-mqtt-grid](https://github.com/mr-manuel/venus-os_dbus-mqtt-grid)</small>
+Based on  the work of GitHub repository: [mr-manuel/venus-os_dbus-mqtt-grid](https://github.com/mr-manuel/venus-os_dbus-mqtt-grid)

 ### Disclaimer

-I wrote this script for myself.
-I'm not responsible, if you damage something using my script.
+Mr.Manuel wrote this script for himself.
+He's not responsible, if you damage something using this script.
+I've modified the script with a mode to work directly with [DSMR-reader](https://github.com/dsmrreader/dsmr-reader) Its not entirely perfect as some conversion are missing from Mr.Manuel's original script.

 ## Supporting/Sponsoring this project

-You like the project and you want to support me?
+If you like the project and you want to support mr.Manual's work you can still do that below:
+He did the bulk of the work.

 [<img src="https://github.md0.eu/uploads/donate-button.svg" height="50">](https://www.paypal.com/donate/?hosted_button_id=3NEVZBDM5KABW)